ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 <!-- Issues -->

-### Issues and Pitfalls

-Correlated Inputs
+### Improving the Fit

+Regularization

 Contrary to a common mis-understanding, a regression model doesn't assume that input features are statistically uncorrelated.
 The only assumption is that the mean of the dependent variable, $y$, is determined by the weighted sum of the inputs.
-Two features being statistically correlated with each other (one tends to be high when the other is high and visa versa, in some population) doesn't break this assumption.
+Having features that are correlated with each other (for example, when one tends to be high while the other is high and visa versa) doesn't break this assumption.
 However, it may lead to misleading interpretations when fitting the data.
 Specifically, the presence of correlated features will cause the variance on the fitted value of the features to be larger than the variance of any individual feature would be.
 Intuitively, if you copy a feature exactly, the model has full freedom to adjust the coefficients for those features as long as their sum remains the same.
-This can be thought of as high variance on the fitted parameters (since they cannot be fitted unquely).
-This can hurt the interpretability of a model: you may want to draw a conclusion based on the value of one of the fitted parameters, but since it is so volitile, your conclusion will have little statistical significance.
+This leads to a high variance on the fitted values of the parameters (since they cannot be fitted unquely).
+This can hurt the interpretability of a model: you may want to draw a conclusion based on the value of one of the fitted parameters, but since it is so volatile, your conclusion will have little statistical significance.

 The extent to which the variance of fitted predictors is increased is known as the Variance Inflation Factor (VIF).

-However, multicollinearity often does not effect the overall performance of the model.
+However, multicollinearity tends to not effect the overall performance of the model.

-The variances of the fitted parameters are higher

 <!--